WorkingRobot/EGL2/README.md

  - Trade performance for disk space, keep your game install compressed

 ## Installation / Getting Started
+### This setup is currently outdated.
+An updated version will be put up soon.
+Right now, all you need to know is that: **Your install folder needs to be empty!
+This is separate from what the official launcher has!**
 The process can be a little awkward, so here's a simple step by step guide:
 |Description|Guide (Click one to view it)|
 |--|--|